malharinamdar/DiabetesCare-AI/README.md

-# DiabetesCare AI
+# DiabetesCare-AI
 Take Charge of Your Health.

-DiabetesCare AI - Gemini Enhanced Diabetes Prediction along with a Q & A Chatbot
+DiabetesCare-AI - Gemini based diabetes prediction along with a Q & A Chatbot

 ## Table of Contents
 - [Installation](#installation)